motech/modules/docs/source/atomclient.rst

 Description
 ===========

-This module will periodically fetch from one or more `Atom feed <https://en.wikipedia.org/wiki/Atom_%28standard%29>`_ sources and send a MOTECH event for each feed content that changed since the last fetch.
+This module will periodically fetch from one or more `Atom feed <https://en.wikipedia.org/wiki/Atom_%28standard%29>`_ sources and send a MOTECH event for each feed content item that changed since the last fetch.

 The fetch job is triggered by a MOTECH event with the ``org.motechproject.atomclient.fetch`` subject.
 The module can periodically send a fetch event based on the schedule in the cron expression in the ``atom-client-defaults.properties`` file.